 What Really Matters: I love Sour Patch Kids.
 I’d eat Ranch dressing on my shoe.
 I don’t do leftovers but I keep them in my fridge anyway.
 My kids think I like my computer more than I like them.
-I have road rage.
 I’m a terrible flyer.
 I like to move.
 Keeps me from collecting too much junk.
-I love coffee culture more than I love coffee (except for Coffee Bean).
+I love coffee culture more than I love coffee (except for Coffee Bean – I love that more than anything).
 I’ll never split an entree so don’t ask.
-I don’t use the word casserole for the same reason I don’t drive a minivan.

 What People Want to Know: I’m a writer by day and a writer by night.
 I write things for other people most of the time.
 Things like newspaper articles and press releases and proposals and speeches and ad copy and web copy and scripts.
-I write things for myself at night.
+My articles can be found in places like The Huffington Post, Working Mother, Today.com and other magazines.
+I write things for myself the rest of the time.
 Things like books and screenplays and reality show pitches.
-And now blogs.
-I wrote a book that’s called Making It in the City, a girl’s guide to starting life on your own in a ridiculously expensive city you can’t afford.
+Oh, and cooking blogs.
+I wrote a book called Making It in the City, a girl’s guide to starting life on your own in a ridiculously expensive city you can’t afford.
 It was published in 2005 when I was young and broke and living in New York City.
 It’s full of resources for the young and broke.
 Or not so young and broke.
 I have a motto.
 It’s Dream Big.
 Pay the Rent.
 I do whatever I can to achieve both.

-I am married and have two awesome little girls and a dog.
+I have two awesome little girls and a dog.
 Life is chaotic.
 Everything seems to converge right around 6 pm when everyone is at their worst.
 That’s why I started My Kitchen Chaos.
-Because in the midst of all of the chaos and family and dreams and paying the rent dinner still has to be made.
+Because in the midst of all of the chaos and family stuff and dreams and paying the rent, dinner still has to be made.